REGULATORY AND COMPLIANCE ENGINEER/ARCHITECT SENIOR

 4. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Engineering and Architecture classifications or Engineering and Architecture specialty codes in the Environmental field of work on a year-for-year basis for the required experience and education.

 DESIRED OR PREFERRED QUALIFICATIONS

-It is also preferred that the selected candidate has a Bachelor's degree in the following:
+It is also preferred that the selected candidates have:

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application based on your education, training and experience as they relate to the requirements of the position.
 Applicants meeting the minimum qualifications will be placed on the Eligible List categorized as BEST QUALIFIED, BETTER QUALIFIED or QUALIFIED.
 Therefore, it is essential that you provide complete and accurate information on your application.
 Please report all related education, experience, dates and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 Please note that you will be required by the appointing agency to provide proof upon hire of all certifications, licenses, educational and work experiences.

 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).